 The employers are also facing a number of challenges when recruiting staff in the last 12 months.
 These include; too many applicants tendering their applications (67%) followed by poor quality of candidates (56%) and withdrawal from accepted job offers at 40%.
 These findings compare with the result of a similar survey done in 2015 during the same first quarter.

-The report recommends to the public and private organizations to focus on offering job security, retaining top talent, cultivating transparency and ensuring employees feel like partners in their places of work.N.B: Would you like us to consider you for a job opening?
-Boost your job search.
-Upload Your CV Here.
-It's FREE
+The report recommends to the public and private organizations to focus on offering job security, retaining top talent, cultivating transparency and ensuring employees feel like partners in their places of work.N.B: DONT Miss Out On Your Next JOB.
+Register Your CV With US.
+Click Here To Upload Your CV..
+It's FREE.